mentum/lightning-cli/README.md

 _--start-stamp_: A milliseconds timestamp specifying when the scanning starts.
 Defaults to now + interval

 _--every_: An optional argument to set interval in a friendly way.
 Will override --interval.
 Example: --every 2-hours.
+For more examples, refer to the (http://momentjs.com/docs/#/durations/)[moment.js duration doc].
+Make sur to link number and unit by a - .

 _--start-date_: An optional ISO8601 formatted date specifying when the scanning starts.
 Will override --start-stamp Example: --start-date 2016-07-02